tbmorlan/tanner-morlan-portfolio/README.md

 ## Classes:

-### **LIS4368**
+### **LIS4368 - Advanced Web Applications**

 [Bitbucket Repository](https://bitbucket.org/tannerworkspace/lis4368/src/master/)

 *Course Description:*

-- This course provides a foundation in developing web applications with an emphasis on server-side concepts, tools and methods.
+#### This course provides a foundation in developing web applications with an emphasis on server-side concepts, tools and methods.
 Topics include basic web application programming, advanced object-oriented programming (OOP) and web application development.
 Students enrolled in this course will develop basic programming skills in a modern web development environment, understand web application development principles and be able to find and use web application development resources on the Internet.
 (Taken from: [FSU CCI Undergraduate Classes](https://ischool.cci.fsu.edu/academics/courses/undergrad/#LIS_4368))

 *Languages and Skill Sets:*